ju-c/stars/README.md

 - [louisfb01/start-llms](https://github.com/louisfb01/start-llms) - A complete guide to start and improve your LLM skills in 2025 with little background in the field and stay up-to-date with the latest news and state-of-the-art techniques!
 - [minimaxir/hacker-news-undocumented](https://github.com/minimaxir/hacker-news-undocumented) - Some of the hidden norms about Hacker News not otherwise covered in the Guidelines and the FAQ.
 - [st3v3nmw/awesome-django-performance](https://github.com/st3v3nmw/awesome-django-performance) - A curated list of libraries, tools, blog articles, and books to help profile and optimize your Django project
-- [public-api-lists/public-api-lists](https://github.com/public-api-lists/public-api-lists) - A collective list of free APIs for use in software and web development 🚀
+- [public-api-lists/public-api-lists](https://github.com/public-api-lists/public-api-lists) - 🚀 A hand-curated list of free, open, and developer-friendly APIs
 - [joonspk-research/generative_agents](https://github.com/joonspk-research/generative_agents) - Generative Agents: Interactive Simulacra of Human Behavior
 - [karanpratapsingh/system-design](https://github.com/karanpratapsingh/system-design) - Learn how to design systems at scale and prepare for system design interviews
 - [GEIGEIGEIST/KLOR](https://github.com/GEIGEIGEIST/KLOR) - KLOR is 36-42 keys column-staggered split keyboard.
 It supports a per key RGB matrix, encoders, OLED displays, haptic feedback, audio, a Pixart Paw3204 trackball and four different layouts, through br